Baseball Heroes

 Baseball Heroes is a 1992 baseball video game developed and published by Atari Corporation in North America and Europe exclusively for the Atari Lynx.

 Gameplay

 Baseball Heroes is a baseball game.
+It supported up to 2 players with the Atari ComLynx.
+It had 4 different games included.

 Development and release

+Baseball Heroes was developed for the Atari Lynx.
+It released in 1992.
+It came in a standard box.
+There was no option to save and there was only mono sound.

 Reception

 Robert A. Jung reviewed the game which was published on IGN.
 In his final verdict he wrote "Baseball Heroes is a very good translation of the sport, though not a perfect game.
 It has a few rough spots that will try some people, but for the most part this is a quality title and a showcase game for the Lynx."
 Giving it a final score of 8 out of 10.